Eliastik/page-shadow/ROADMAP.md

 #### Planned

 * [ ] Manifestv3 for Firefox
+    * [ ] Display an information popup to inform users to allow the permission "Access data on all websites" for the extension to work properly
 * [x] Only display confirmation on Advanced settings page reload/exit when a change of the settings is unsaved (uses existing code for displaying icon)
 * [x] Use SHA-256 to exchange URLs between background script and content script